smithapitla/apache-kafka/README.md

 Worker availability and health
 Task redundancy.

 Worker becomes leader(for redundancy for task), peers become follower.
-Quorum.
+One peers have committed to a leader a Quorum is formed.
+Risk policy to protect against loss is called Replication factor.

+# Consensus or Gossip protocol
+In addition to the message payload, all workers have to communicate with Peers to keep functioning.
+Worker node membership and naming
+Configuration management
+Leader election
+Health status

+# Apache Zooker
+Centralized service